Made in the USA. Challenges and Considerations for Healthcare IT Buyers and IT Integrators in 2025

 For healthcare IT buyers, key concerns include:

 • Cost and Procurement Complexity.
-It is crucial to navigate procurement without delays or face sudden price swings that mess with budgets, as well as to be able to switch to compliant vendors easily when complex integrations are involved.
+Navigating procurement without delays, avoiding sudden price swings, and being able to switch to compliant vendors easily when complex integrations are involved.

 • Certification and Compliance Confusion.
 With federal guidelines under review, buyers will be wary of products that don’t align with Buy American Act or Trade Agreements Act (TAA) standards.
-Missteps in compliance can jeopardize federal funding or delay installation projects.
+Missteps can jeopardize federal funding or delay projects.

 • Supply Chain Timelines.
-Buyers are vulnerable to overseas disruptions caused by policy shifting or sourcing constraints.
-Lead times may stretch if purchasing is delayed due to costs or manufacturing delays.
+Buyers are vulnerable to overseas disruptions caused by policy changes or sourcing constraints, leading to extended lead times.

 For healthcare IT integrators, key concerns include:

 • Interoperability with Legacy Systems.
-Many integrators are working with hybrid environments—older carts, newer software, and a mix of domestic and foreign components.
-Ensuring smooth interoperability while maintaining “Made in USA” compliance is a logistical and technical challenge.
+Many integrators work with hybrid environments — older carts, newer software, and a mix of domestic and foreign components — making compliance a logistical challenge.

 Mislabeling “Made in USA” on actual products may result in FTC enforcement, so buyers following strict federal requirements will need proof of compliance.